JoseRMorales/OSM-HA/README.md

 This is a custom integration for Home Assistant that allows you to manage some data from your Open Surplus Manager instance.

+This repo is only about the integration, for info about Open Surplus Manager see the project [repository](https://github.com/JoseRMorales/OpenSurplusManager)

 ## Installation

 ### Manual